ckeditor/ckeditor4/tests/core/htmlparser/manual/preserveinlinestyling.md

 @bender-tags: 4.19.0, feature, 4986
 @bender-ui: collapsed
-@bender-ckeditor-plugins: wysiwygarea, toolbar, basicstyles, sourcearea, stylescombo, font
+@bender-ckeditor-plugins: wysiwygarea, toolbar, basicstyles, sourcearea, stylescombo, font, elementspath

 1. Toggle source area.
-1. Place cursor at the end of the editable area.
+2. Place cursor at the end of the editable area.

+**Expected** There are exactly 3 visual line breaks.

-1. Type some text.
+3. Type some text.

-## Expected

-* Typed text keeps formatting of the previous paragraph.
+**Expected** Typed text keeps formatting of the previous paragraph.
-* There are exactly 3 visual line breaks.

-## Unexpected

-* Typed text has no formatting.
-* There is more or less visual line breaks.
+**Note** You can also use elementspath to see whether a selection is placed inside `span` styling elements.